huyixi/Site/content/post/How-To-Learn-Anything.md

 3. Why

-   - Why did a certain party do it this way instead of that way?
    - Why did this factor come into play instead of that factor?
    - Why did the event develop in this direction instead of another direction?